 Make Beeswax Candles Lavender Scented

-When making beeswax scented candles, the most popular fragrance Lavender always comes to mind.
+When you make beeswax candles, the most popular fragrance Lavender always comes to mind.
 It is a firm favourite and is always in people’s top 10 essential oil aromatherapy lists.
 It is one of the most widely used oil and perhaps the most common oil out of all the essential oils.

 Lavender not only smells great, but it has got so many beneficial therapeutic properties.
 It is not only anti-bacterial (great for medicinal and first aid kits) but it also has wonderful calming and sedative properties.
 It has a soothing and calming effect on the nerves, relieving tension, depression, panic, hysteria and nervous exhaustion in general and is effective for headaches, migraines and insomnia.
 It is great for time of stress and crisis.